parisiam/scai-edu/README.md

 - Documentation
 - HTML templates and snippets

-The address of the website is https://scai-education.sorbonne-universite.fr and a demo version of the Moodle is available at https://moodle.parisiam.com.
-Checkout course and lesson summary [here](https://docs.google.com/spreadsheets/d/1RZl1t4MYZvq9OzZsDOilMF0pLLdg5-bpXrxMy14zskc).
+The address of the website is https://scai-education.sorbonne-universite.fr

 # User manuals